Qiskit/qiskit_sphinx_theme/docs_guide/intro/diataxis.rst

 Why do we use Diátaxis in Qiskit?
 =================================

-The reasoning behind choosing Diátaxis for Qiskit's documentation is twofold:
-First and foremost, Diátaxis focuses on prioritizing the users' needs and structures the documentation according to them, so when the user has a specific need, they know where it's fulfilled.
+The reasoning behind choosing Diátaxis for Qiskit's documentation is twofold: First and foremost, Diátaxis focuses on prioritizing the users' needs and structures the documentation according to them, so when the user has a specific need, they know where it's fulfilled.
 At the same time, it gives the authors a clear direction for their documentation, highlighting where improvements can be made so the user gets a better experience when working with Qiskit.

+Writing coherent documentation can be challenging and not every piece of information that is useful to your users will fit exactly into one of the diataxis categories.
+This framework provides a helpful guideline and attempts provide some consistency across different software packages, but as with every framework there are edge cases that may not fit exactly.
+To create effective and consistent docs try to keep these concepts in mind as best you can before you start writing, rather than creating the content and trying to fit it to the framework afterwards.
+And as always, make sure to focus on what key things you want your user to walk away with after consuming a piece of documentation.